RoneoOrg/PortfolioTim/content/post/2021-06-27-space-edventure.md

 title: Space EdVenture
 date: 2021-06-27
 hero: "/images/space-edventure.jpg"
-excerpt: Keep Ed's spaceship from colliding with asteroids for as long as possible.
-Be warned, the asteroids grow thicker as you near the center of the galaxy...
+excerpt: Team designed console and game.
+Keep Ed's spaceship from colliding with asteroids for as long as possible.
 timeToRead: 8
 authors:
 - Tim Samuelsen